Table of Contents

 What to Expect in Alcohol Detox

-When your loved one agrees to get help, the first hurdle he or she will cross is the detox process.
+When your loved one agrees to get help and find urgent help for alcoholic, the first hurdle he or she will cross is the detox process.
 Detox will allow the remnants of the alcohol toxins to be purged from the body.
 During the process, the person will feel ill, as the body tries to adjust to the absence of alcohol.

 The alcohol detox timeline lasts about one week.
 This is the amount of time it takes for the last traces of alcohol to be expelled from the body.
 Symptoms begin about 6 hours after the last drink.
 They normally follow three phases: 1) Symptoms emerge; 2) Symptoms peak; and 3) Symptoms subside.